CONP Portal | Dataset

 1) Initiate the CONP dataset

-To initiate the CONP dataset (conp-dataset), run the following command in the directory where you want CONP datasets to be installed:
+Run the following command in the directory where you want the CONP dataset (conp-dataset) to be installed:

 2) Install the braincode_fBIRN dataset

-3) Download the braincode_fBIRN dataset
+3) Download data from the braincode_fBIRN dataset

-Note that files visible in the dataset are symlinks and will need to be downloaded manually using the datalad get command in the dataset directory:
+The files visible after installing the dataset but before downloading (in the next step) are symbolic links and need to be downloaded manually using the datalad get command:

-Note, if you run datalad get * command, all the files present in the dataset directory will be downloaded.
+If you run datalad get * command, all the files available in the dataset directory will be downloaded.

-For more information on how DataLad works, please visit the DataLad Handbook documentation .
+For more information on how DataLad works, please visit the DataLad Handbook documentation.